20-Four-Systems/rimworld-mods/README.md

-# [KK] Diverse Human Skin Tones
+# Rimworld Mods
+Full list of flavourful mods for Rimworld.

+## List

+### Released Mods
-Official GitHub repo for KK's Diverse Human Skin Tones mod for Rimworld.
+`[KK] Diverse Human Skin Tones`

-Adds unique entries for all real world continental human skin tones.
+**Adds unique entries for all real world continental human skin tones.
 No changes are made to the default Rimworld melanin system, which remains in place.
-Build your galactic Chinese Middle Kingdom or a village of raging Norseman - the Rim is the limit!
+Build your galactic Chinese Middle Kingdom or a village of raging Norseman - the Rim is the limit!**

-## v1.1: Maori release
-## For Rimworld 1.4

-## v1.1 Maori release
-- Added an additional real world skin colour - Polynesian, for a total of 8.
-- Modified South Asian (Indian) skin colour.
-- Fixed order of gene priority in all real world skin colours.

-## Initial v1.0 Foundation release
-Added 7 real world skin colours:
-- Northern European
-- Southern Europeamn (Mediterranean)
-- West Asian (Arabian)
-- East Asian
-- South Asian (Indian)
-- North African (Levantine)
-- Southern African
+`[KK] WH40K - Astartes Gene-Seeds`
+**As the Horus Heresy rages across the galaxy, the Legions of the Imperium crashland on the Rim.
+Play out your own scenario as you take Loyalist against Traitor for the fate of all reality.
+Declare your alleigence by playing a Legion, or make your own Legion with your choice of Astartes Gene-Seed.
+Let the die be cast.**

+### Planned